bhopals/english-vocabs/phrases.md

 - exhibit love and kindness
 - create chaos and bring the whole city to stand still
 - whole host of issues with this software

+- I just hope I look half as good as her when I'm your age
+- I have gotta hand it to you
+- We value our volunteers very very deeply
+- Equity - everyone gets the same resources or opportunities
+  - give people what they need to reach an equal outcome